JitendraManishMaurya04/Kubernetes/README.md

 	->Secret: Its similar to ConfigMap, but used to store secret data in base64 encoded format.
 			   Its connected to POD to allow using the secret stored in Secret

 	->VOLUMES: A physical storage attached to a POD.
-It cna be on a local-machine(NODE) or on remote location/outside of K8S CLUSTER.
+It can be on a local-machine(NODE) or on remote location/outside of K8S CLUSTER.
-	           K8S CLUSTER doesnt manage data persistance.
+	           K8S CLUSTER does'nt manage data persistance.
 A user/admin is responsible for backing/replicating of data.

 	->DELOYMENT: Its a BLUEPRINT for deploying PODS.
 	             It provides ABTRACTION over PODS.